Gluten Free Apple Crisp

 Use gluten free old fashioned rolled oats.
 They are much softer than instant or quick oats.
 Look for certified gluten free oats.

 Additionally, gluten free flour adds some substance to the topping.
-King Arthur Flour makes a great gluten free 1 to 1 flour.
+Beth Blends and King Arthur Flour make great gluten free 1 to 1 flour.
 I have not tested this recipe with another gluten free flour.

 For the topping, use cold cubed butter.
 Use your hands to incorporate the cold butter into the topping mixture.
 The warmth from your hands will help create a crumbly mixture.